Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Businesses and venues

-Outdoor areas at hospitality venues (cafes, restaurants, bars, pubs, social clubs, including in members’ clubs) can reopen.
-Hospitality venues can also provide takeaway alcohol.
-These venues may allow customers to use an inside bathroom and customers can order and pay indoors.
+Indoor areas at hospitality venues (cafes, restaurants, bars, pubs, social clubs, including members’ clubs) can reopen.
 At any premises serving alcohol, customers will be required to order, be served and eat/drink while seated (“table service”).
-Venues will be prohibited from providing smoking equipment such as shisha pipes, for use on the premises.
+Venues are prohibited from providing smoking equipment such as shisha pipes, for use on the premises.

-Businesses eligible to host childcare and supervised activities for children will now be able to host these activities (including sport) for all children, regardless of circumstances.
+Businesses eligible to host childcare and supervised activities for children are able to host these activities (including sport) for all children, regardless of circumstances.
+Indoor play centres and areas may also reopen.

 Healthcare and public services